tokio-rs/website/content/tokio/tutorial/select.md

 `None`.

 This example uses some new syntax.
 The first branch includes `, if !done`.
 This is a branch precondition.
-Before explaining how it works, lets look at what happens if the precondition is omitted.
+Before explaining how it works, let's look at what happens if the precondition is omitted.
 Leaving out `, if !done` and running the example results in the following output: